Gray Divorce: How to Survive a Divorce Later in Life or After a Long-term Marriage

 As we have previously discussed in “Divorce Ages 50 and Over,” many of these questions and others you may, require extensive investigation, high levels of financial knowledge, and the ability to negotiate – something which we at the Bronzino Law Firm are prepared and eager to provide our clients with.

 In addition to the standard issues of a divorce at any age, like equitable distribution and alimony, other problems associated with “gray divorce” may include division of complicated high-asset marital estates, real estate evaluation, health insurance, and Medicare benefits, healthcare expenses overall, and who gets the pets.
-Furthermore, a financially dependent spouse may feel they need more support given the reduced likelihood of starting a career late in life, and a financially supporting spouse may be worried about their ability to keep up support payments as their work-life slows down or they retire.
+Furthermore, a financially dependent spouse may feel they need more support given the reduced likelihood of starting a career late in life.
+A financially supporting spouse may be worried about their ability to keep up support payments as their work-life slows down or they retire.

 Divorcing Senior Citizens Caring for Grown Dependents After Their Divorce

 As of late, it is all too common for older couples considering divorce to have to care for their adult children living at home, as well as their own elderly parents who may either be residing in the same household or are being cared for at an assisted living facility.
-This fact also comes with the realization that following the division of the marital estate there may be fewer assets, thus making caring for “boomerang children,” children with special needs, and other dependents more difficult to manage.
+This fact also comes with the realization that following the division of the marital estate; there may be fewer assets, thus making caring for “boomerang children,” children with special needs, and other dependents more difficult to manage.

-Couples in the situation of possibly having a less disposable income will have to carefully weigh the options available to them to meet these related needs, and decide how best to divide retirement accounts, pensions, inheritances, and other assets.
+Couples in the situation of possibly having a less disposable income will have to carefully weigh the options available to them to meet these related needs and decide how best to divide retirement accounts, pensions, inheritances, and other assets.

-For such a potentially drastic change in post-divorce financial needs, those considering a divorce in their twilight years should seek out a financial advisor, a sound professional estate planning attorney, and consult an experienced trustworthy, and knowledgeable “gray divorce” attorney who can successfully mediate or litigate a fair divorce settlement that does not leave either party financially stranded.
+For such a potentially drastic change in post-divorce financial needs, those considering a divorce in their twilight years should seek out a financial advisor, a sound professional estate planning attorney, and consult an experienced, trustworthy, and knowledgeable “gray divorce” attorney who can successfully mediate or litigate a fair divorce settlement that does not leave either party financially stranded.

 Although estate planning generally includes a will, medical and financial powers of attorney, an advanced care directive, and in some cases a “special needs trust,” it could also serve to legally protect your wishes for your estate and your family if you happen to pass away before a divorce decree is issued.